 It’s this person’s responsibility to get the customer education program off the ground and fully operational.
 They’re leading the charge.

-Your executive sponsor should serve as a guide to ensure your program is fully aligned with the business’s strategic priorities.
+Your executive sponsor should guide you to ensure your program fully aligns with the business’s strategic priorities.

 The subject matter expert is the brains behind all of your content

 They translate the concepts identified by your subject matter expert into content and courses that enable your customers to learn successfully.